 Using Windows or Mac:

 All you need to do is download, install and run their software.
 Once run select the Australian server option and connect.
-As an example, I used IPVanish.
-Once installed I simply selected Australia and then pressed Connect.
+As an example, I used ExpressVPN.
+Once installed I simply selected Choose Location, All, Asia Pacific and then Australia.
+I then pressed Connect.

 Once connected you can visit SBS On Demand, ABC iView or any other Australian online streaming service and you’ll no longer be blocked by a message telling you that it isn’t available outside Australia.